astropy/halotools/docs/source_notes/empirical_models/factories/hod_mock_factory_source_notes.rst

 .. image:: np_repeat_tutorial.png

 This behavior is exactly what is needed to create a mock galaxy catalog with an HOD-style model.
+The `numpy.repeat` function is blazingly fast and ideally suited to the task at hand.
-The core function of an HOD model is to specify how many galaxies reside in a given halo.
+The core function of any HOD model is to specify how many galaxies reside in a given halo.
 The task of assigning galaxy occupations to halos is controlled by the `~halotools.empirical_models.OccupationComponent.mc_occupation` function of whatever sub-class of `~halotools.empirical_models.OccupationComponent` you select as your model.
 The `~halotools.empirical_models.HodMockFactory` does not need to know how occupation statistics are modeled - the only thing the factory needs to do is call the `~halotools.empirical_models.OccupationComponent.mc_occupation` function to fill the ``occupations`` array in the diagram.
+The `~halotools.empirical_models.HodMockFactory` simply calls `numpy.repeat`,
-Then the only thing the `~halotools.empirical_models.HodMockFactory` is to call `numpy.repeat`, passing in the halo catalog ``halo_mvir`` column for the first argument.
+passing (in this example) the ``halo_mvir`` column of the halo catalog as the first argument.
 This will create a length-*Ngals* array storing the host halo mass of every mock galaxy, which will then be included in the ``galaxy_table``.
 If you want to include additional halo properties as columns in your ``galaxy_table``, the `~halotools.empirical_models.HodMockFactory` only needs to pass in additional halo catalog columns to `numpy.repeat`.
 In this way, the factory does not need to know *anything* about how the ``occupations`` array comes into existence.
+The factory
-The factory simply only needs to repeatedly call `numpy.repeat` with the appropriate inputs that are determined by the model.
+only needs to repeatedly call `numpy.repeat` with the appropriate inputs that are determined by the model.